Recent advances in hole-spin qubits: General description of hole-spin qubits

 Here, the Dirac delta function bears no relation to the Fermi contact interaction, since Eq.~(\ref{eq:Hl}) is only determined by the dipolar and orbital terms.
 The presence of the delta function reflects the fact that the envelope functions are approximately constant over the scale of a unit cell, thus the hyperfine interaction acts on the 4-component spinor $\left(F^{(s)}_{3/2}(\mathbf{r}_l),F^{(s)}_{1/2}(\mathbf{r}_l),F^{(s)}_{-1/2}(\mathbf{r}_l),F^{(s)}_{-3/2}(\mathbf{r}_l)\right)^T$ at the position of the nuclear spin.
 Notably, Eq.~\eqref{eq:Hl} shows that the hyperfine tensor for a general hole-spin qubit (any linear combination of heavy holes and light holes) can be expressed in terms of just two material parameters per isotope: $A_\parallel^i,\,A_\perp^i$.
 The dependence on the angular momentum matrices $J_i$ takes the same form as in the Zeeman term, see Eq.~(\ref{Henv_funct}), as it is determined by the tetrahedral point-group symmetry of the zincblende lattice.
 In particular, a nonzero value of $A_\perp^i$ is due to the hybridization of $p$ and $d$ orbitals induced by the crystal field \cite{Chekhovich13b,Philippopoulos20}.
 Specializing to an ideal heavy-hole qubit and, assuming for simplicity a spin-independent envelope function $F(\mathbf{r})$, one obtains \cite{Chekhovich13b,Philippopoulos20}:

 Similarly, projecting ${\rm H}^l$ to the light-hole subspace gives \cite{Chekhovich13b,Philippopoulos20}:

 which corrects the expression given in Appendix D of Ref.~\cite{Philippopoulos20}.
 Since typically $A_\perp \ll A_\parallel$, the above limiting cases lead to hyperfine interactions of very different character.
 For heavy holes, the Ising term ($\propto s_zI^z_l$) dominates for all nuclear species listed in Table \ref{tab:hfparamsVB}.
 For light holes instead, the in-plane coupling ($\propto s_xI^x_l, s_yI^y_l$) is always larger.
-Interestingly, for the Ga site of GaAs an approximate cancellation of the Ising term occurs in Eq.~(\ref{eq:HLightHole}), based on the density-functional theory results given in Table \ref{tab:hfparamsVB} and in Ref.~\cite{Philippopoulos20}.
+Interestingly, for the Ga site of GaAs an approximate cancellation of the Ising term occurs in Eq.~(\ref{eq:HLightHole}), based on the density-functional theory results of ~Ref.~\cite{Philippopoulos20} (collected in Table \ref{tab:hfparamsVB}).
 Due to these different behaviors, a significant heavy-hole/light-hole mixing will result in a nontrivial form of the hyperfine interaction.
-A carefully chosen confinement geometry and magnetic field setting can then lead to a qubit that is comparatively insensitive to nuclear-field fluctuations \cite{Loss21a}.
+For spin qubits based on Si and Ge (where the effect of $d$-orbital hybridization is small, see Table~\ref{tab:hfparamsVB}), a carefully chosen confinement geometry and magnetic field setting can lead to a qubit that is comparatively insensitive to nuclear-field fluctuations \cite{Loss21a}.
+On the other hand, for self-assembled quantum dots the effect of heavy-hole/light-hole mixing was found to be smaller than $d$-orbital hybridization \cite{Chekhovich13b,Cywinski19}.